docker/docs/content/engine/security/_index.md

 This feature provides more insight to administrators than previously available with the CLI for enforcing and performing image signature verification.

-For more information on configuring Docker Content Trust Signature Verificiation, go to [Content trust in Docker](trust/index.md).
+For more information on configuring Docker Content Trust Signature Verification, go to [Content trust in Docker](trust/index.md).

 ## Other kernel security features